Coronavirus updates from Wellbeing Services

 - Telephone consultations and Video therapy

-If you feel that you would benefit from some additional support or advice from Wellbeing Support Services, you might like to have a brief consultation session.
+If you feel that you would benefit from some additional support or advice from Wellbeing and Student Support, you might like to have a brief consultation session.
 During this session, a Wellbeing professional will ask you a few questions to help us determine what the most appropriate support is for you.

 These sessions will assist you if you would like to access practical or emotional advice to support you in managing your wellbeing or to help with you any queries that you may have.

-To access this, please make an enquiry on the Wellbeing Portal and we will arrange a telephone consultation.
+To access this, please make an enquiry on the Wellbeing Portal and we will arrange a video / telephone consultation.